-Service corridors for the water pipeline will be established in existing easements beside public roads for the majority of their length (Black Range Minerals, 2000) (Figure 1).
-The density of native vegetation in the easements varies considerably along the corridors (from cleared to intact) and depends on the width of the easement and degree of past disturbance (Orchid Research, 2000).
+Service corridors for the water pipeline will be established in public road reserves for the majority of their length (Black Range Minerals, 2000) (Figure 1).
+The density of native vegetation in the road reserves varies considerably along the corridors (from cleared to intact) and depends on the width of the corridor and degree of past disturbance (Orchid Research, 2000).
 Vegetation clearance would be minimised as described in Section 4.2.
+The alternative water pipeline alignment (Figure 1) will be constructed in previously cleared road verges along Wilmatha Road, Gobondry Street and Fifield Road (i.e. avoiding the need to clear any areas of native vegetation communities) (Hunter Eco, 2017).